 The thing is, working around indie games, you start to realise how few opportunities there are for genuinely brilliant titles to get noticed these days, and how few websites have the capacity to really cover them in the depth they’d like to.
 And, more to the point, how many people seem to miss the heady days of 2007-2013 when indie game content was abundant, singing and dancing its way around the web.

-What are Partner Games?
+Q. What are Partner Games?

-What are Promotional Features?
+Q. What are Promotional Features?

-Promotional features have been paid for directly and, as such, we take great pains to point this out – not only by placing them in the appropriate category, but also by including a disclosure in the article itself.
+A. Promotional features have been paid for directly and, as such, we take great pains to point this out – not only by placing them in the appropriate category, but also by including a very clear disclosure in the article itself.
 These are, in effect, advertisements for the game in question, and the developers behind them will have vetted the copy before it goes live.
 Promotional features won’t usually be overtly positive, because – well – that looks kind of silly on an editorial website.
 They’re more likely to be game overviews, descriptions, interviews, or other features that espouse what the studio in question wants you to see.
 Most promotional features will be about our Partner Games, but not all will be necessarily.
 Confusing, we know.
 But we wanted to demystify it as best we could.

-What about the rest of the content?
+Q. What about the rest of the content?

-Everything on The Indie Game Website that isn’t tagged with one of the above is standard editorial content about games that have no business association with either Game If You Are or The Indie Game Website.
-By ‘business association’, we mean any game that A) is being publicised by Game If You Are, B) has in the recent past been publicised by Game If You Are, or C) is or may in the future be in discussions with Game If You Are about a publicity campaign (to the best of our knowledge at any given time).
+A. Everything on The Indie Game Website that isn’t tagged with one of the above is standard editorial content about games that have no business association with either Game If You Are or The Indie Game Website.
+By ‘business association’, we mean any game that A) is being publicised by Game If You Are, B) has in the recent past been publicised by Game If You Are, or C) is in discussions with Game If You Are about a publicity campaign (to the best of our knowledge at any given time).
 If we feel there’s any room for ambiguity, we’ll disclose the relationship in the article.
 We want to be as up-front as possible about the way we operate, because it’s important to our readers and, as such, important to us.

-Who works with Game If You Are’s clients?
+Q. Who works with Game If You Are’s clients?